-The LTE paper-based tests assess test takers' listening and reading skills.
-The LTE A1-B1 paper-based test is suitable for test takers who need proof of a lower level competency in English, or absolute beginners who need to monitor their progress.
-The LTE A1-C2 paper-based test is most suitable for test takers who aim for B2 level and above.
+The LTE A1-B1 Listening & Reading paper-based test is suitable for test takers who need proof of a lower-level competency in English, or absolute beginners who need to monitor their progress.
+The LTE A1-C2 Listening & Reading paper-based test is most suitable for test takers who aim for B2 level and above.

-6.2 The LTE A1-C2 computer-adaptive test
+6.2 The LTE A1-C2 computer-adaptive test (CAT)

-The LTE A1-C2 computer-adaptive test is a fully digital test that is identical in terms of content (i.e. domains, task types, language functions, topics, etc.) to the paper-based tests.
-The LTE A1-C2 computer-adaptive test is designed to adjust to the level of the individual test taker.
+The LTE A1-C2 computer-adaptive test (CAT) is a fully digital test that is identical in terms of content (i.e., domains, task types, language functions, topics, etc.) to the paper-based tests.
+The LTE A1-C2 computer-adaptive test (CAT) is designed to adjust to the level of the individual test taker.
 The adaptive software monitors test takers' performance and then uses an algorithm, so that test items at the appropriate difficulty level are presented to test takers.
 In this way, each test is bespoke and individual to the test taker.

-7. Advantages of the LTE qualification
+7 Advantages of the LTE qualifications